ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - *ISM330DHCX has built-in tilt direction, double tap, pedometer and free falling detection.*
 - *It's compatible with Adafruit LSM6DS library.
 Unfortunately things like pedometer and double tap aren't implemented.
 I made my own implementation but it requires basic understanding of bare-metal programming.*
 - *ISM330DHCX doesn't contain DMP but has Finite State Machine and Machine Learning Core for gesture recognition.
 ST provides iNEMO engine AHRS fusion algorithm but unfortunately it seems they removed it.* **Anyway, advanced features aren't possible to use on Arduino platform so it's not worth buying in our case.**
+- *If IMU example doesn't work please check if your Arduino has different interrupt handling.*

 ## Pololu MinIMU-9 v5 9DOF